Why we want your money

 Our operating costs are:

-DBS checks for leaders
+DBS checks and online safeguarding courses for leaders

 Advertising our meals to leaders, members and guests